Russian disinformation: Internet Development Institute

-In February 2024, an investigation published by a coalition of journals including VSquare, Delfi, Expressen and Paper Trail Media stated that the Internet Development Institute (Институт развития интернета, IRI) was funded the equivalent of about million from the Russian Federation budget to produce "patriotic mobile games, TV series, and movies".
+In February 2024, an investigation published by a coalition of news outlets including VSquare, Delfi, Expressen, and Paper Trail Media stated that the Internet Development Institute (Институт развития интернета, IRI) was funded the equivalent of about million from the Russian Federation budget to produce "patriotic mobile games, TV series, and movies".
 In 2024, the IRI was allocated the equivalent of million.
 The IRI was required to make every film premiering before the 2024 Russian presidential election evoke feelings in favour of one of four goals: either defending national/cultural/traditional values; showing a permanent trend of improvements in the quality of life in Russia; contemporary Russian heroes; or a fourth theme, "we are together" for Russian-occupied territories.
 The IRI created a 15-member editorial department in late 2022 to reduce the risk that the cultural works made by IRI could diverge from their "intended meaning".
 Martin Kragh of the Center for East European Studies in Stockholm described this as following the pattern of political commissars, stating, "Everything we see in these documents is completely Soviet".